-Health and safety legislation requires fire safety and emergency signage to be put in place.
-Whether you have a shop, student accommodation or office you have a responsibility to comply with the relevant legislation.
+Health and safety legislation require fire safety and emergency signage to be put in place.
+Whether you own a shop, student accommodation or an office you have a responsibility to comply with the relevant legislation.

 If you are unsure about the exact signage you need, we advise you have a risk assessment done to ensure you aren’t caught out.
 Not only do you need the correct signs, but they must be located in specific places and at the right heights.
 Safety signs must be easily recognisable, using words and pictograms that quickly communicate steps to take in an emergency or how to prevent one.
 Below we have included some useful information about some of the different types of signs you may require.

 Fire Action Notices